Troubleshooting

 Use of Characters { } in JavaScript

-{is tag}
+{is a tag}

-{ is not tag }
+{ is not a tag }

-{l}is not tag{r}
+{l}is not a tag{r}

 Notice Presenter::getContext() is deprecated

-abstract BasePresenter extends Nette\Application\UI\Presenter
+abstract class BasePresenter extends Nette\Application\UI\Presenter

 {